rea1991/Chanalyzer/C2_skeleton_processing/README.md

 - A file named Path_"name-of-input".off representing the path corresponding with the main direction in which the skeleton graph is developed.
 The output is expressed as a point cloud (subset of the nodes of the input graph) and it is encoded as an off file.

 - As a secondary output, the program returns a file named Cloud_"name-of-input".off representing the nodes of the skeleton graph encoded as an off file.

+The first and the last points inside Path_"name-of-input".off will be the source and target points in Step D.